Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Here you can find the settings for image rendering in IRONCAD.

-First of all, we recommend that you set a white background.
-This will make it easier to get a good result that does not affect the GI light (the colour of the background becomes the colour of our GI light).
+First of all, we recommend that you set a white colored background.
+This will make it easier to get a good result that does not affect the GI light (the color of the background will be the color of our GI light).
 Right click in the scene background followed by Background and Color.
-Then set the Top and Bottom Color to white followed by Ok.
+Then set Top and Bottom Color to white followed by OK.

 Background settings

-To create a more lifelike light, you can use a HDR (3D Environment in IRONCAD).
-An HDR(also called HDRI) image is usually a real photograph taken with a special technique but can also be an image composed of colours (usually black and white or grey) with white dots, rectangles and circles.
-The image itself acts as a GI light source, where the content of the image is reproduced in a natural way on your subject.
+To create a more realistic light, you can use a HDR (called 3D Environment in IRONCAD).
+An HDR(also called HDRI) image is usually a real photograph taken with a special technique, but can also be an image consisting of colors (usually black and white or grayscale) with white dots, rectangles and circles.
+The image itself acts as a light setter with GI, where the content of the image is reproduced in a natural way on your object.

 Here we have rendered an image of the model with an HDR image in the background.